Coryphopteris simulata: Description

 Coryphopteris simulata is bright green in color.
 The frond has some variation in shape, but it is around 61 cm (24 in) long, and its stalk is long and slender at 20.3 cm (8 in).
 The stalks are thin and slightly scaly, or hairy.
 The upwards portion is yellow-green in color, and the base is a light brown color.

-The leaves are monomorphic and pinnately compounded; they can be between 10–40 cm (3.9-15.7 in) long and 7.6-15.3 cm (3–6 in) wide.
+The leaves are monomorphic and pinnately compounded; they can be between 10 and 40 cm (3.9-15.7 in) long and 7.6-15.3 cm (3–6 in) wide.
 The branching pattern appears to be opposite, but upon close observation it is clearly a slight alternate pattern.
 The leaf veins are for the most part unbranched, although some branching can be seen towards the lower part of the blade.

 Coryphopteris simulata produces both fertile and sterile leaflets.
-The leaflets are twice-compounded and divided mid-vein into between fifteen to eighteen lobes.
+The leaflets are twice-compounded and divided mid-vein into between fifteen and eighteen lobes.
 They are oblong in shape and become narrower near the axis, noticeably more so near the base.
 The majority of the leaflets are erect, but the bottom pair point downward.
 They are around 25–80 cm (9.8-31.5 in) long.
 The fertile and sterile leaflets are similar in shape in size, but the fertile leaflets tend to be slightly longer than the sterile leaflets.
 Sori (singular sorus), are found on the underside of the leaflets, and they are round in shape.
 The indusium is a pale tan color and is shaped like a kidney.

 The rhizome is slender and black with some scales.
 It spreads out far and has a lot of branching.
 Older roots are short, black, thin, and wiry.
 There are many young, hairlike rootlets.